IFPRI/sda-rdata/README.md

 # sda-rdata
-R codes on AWS and/or other Linux servers
+R codes on AWS and/or other Linux servers using large biophysical time series.